Help, Hope and Healing are One Phone Call Away

 Make a plan for how and where you will escape quickly.
 You may request a police escort or stand-by when you leave.
 If you have to leave in a hurry, use the following list of items as a guide.
 Remember, A Woman's Place advocates can help you come up with a personalized safety plan for leaving.

-Legal Papers: Protective order, copies of any lease or rental agreements, car registration and insurance, health and life insurance, medical records, school records, work permits/Green Card/visa, passport, divorce and custody, marriage license.
+Legal: Protective order, copies of any lease or rental agreements, car registration and insurance, health and life insurance, medical records, school records, divorce, child custody and/or marriage license records.

 Emergency Numbers: Local police and/or sheriff’s department, local domestic violence program or shelter, friends, family members, local doctor’s office and hospital, County and/or District Attorney’s Office.

-Other: Medications, house and car keys, valuable jewelry, pay-as-you-go cell phone, pictures, sentimental items, several changes of clothes, kids' school necessities
+Other: Medications, house and car keys, valuable jewelry, pay-as-you-go cell phone, pictures, sentimental items, several changes of clothes, kids' school necessities, pet food and care items.

 *Information provided by loveisrespect.org